 The U.S. government controls the export of a wide variety of physical commodities (equipment, materials, systems) on several control lists.
 Additionally, any technical data (technology)* which provides insight into the development, production, or use of a controlled physical commodity is also controlled as is certain software associated with the same items.
 Controlled goods, technology, and software may require further authorization from the U.S. government in the form of a license or license exemption prior to export.
 The Office of Export Controls will make the final determination on this for all Duke exporting activity.

 Items developed or modified for military or space applications are controlled by the International Traffic in Arms Regulations (ITAR) and will likely need a license to be exported.
-Controlled goods, technical data, and software subject to the ITAR are listed in the US Munitions List (USML).
+Controlled goods, technical data, and software subject to the ITAR are defined in the regulations as "Defense Articles" and are listed on the US Munitions List (USML).
+Duke faculty, staff, or students that intend to acquire or manufacture defense articles are to contact firstname.lastname@example.org in advance; security safeguards and recordkeeping requirements will apply.

 *Although the term "technical data" denotes an ITAR-controlled item it is used interchangeably on this website with the term "technology" which denotes an EAR-controlled item.
 The term "item" can mean a physical good, technology/technical data, or software.